We Respect Your Privacy

 Customs Clearance in Canada and Ireland

-Before your goods can be imported to Ireland, they need to go through the customs clearance process.
-This should be a breeze, provided that you prepare and complete the following documents:
+When your Canadian goods arrive in Ireland, they will need to go through the customs clearance process.
+This requires that you prepare and submit the following documents:

 • A commercial invoice